 Given the lack of annotations in § 205.605 addressing the use of synthetic solvents, processing aids, carriers and/or additives and the ambiguity of section § 205.270(c)(2), Oregon Tilth and PCO request clarification on the allowed practices and materials used in or on non-organic agricultural ingredients used in organic products.
-Would an agricultural color extracted with synthetic solvents, such as hexane be allowed?
+For example, would an agricultural color extracted with synthetic solvents, such as hexane be allowed?
+Could an extract, such as the Peony Root Powdered Extract petitioned for this meeting, contain a non-organic carrier unlike the organic astragalus root carrier described in the petition?